 During the summer season mid-June to mid-September, up to three boats stop at St Prex per day in each direction, with two boats going all the way to Geneva.
 During the shoulder season, usually two boats stop at St Prex on weekends (from Nyon rather than Geneva).
 During the winter timetable (mid-December to mid-April), no Lac Léman pleasure boats call at St Prex.

 - See Pleasure Boats on Lake Geneva for more details

 Hiking in the St Prex Region of Lake Geneva

 St-Prex is a popular hiking destination or seen en route by walkers in the La Côte region.
-To the western side of the old town, the Sentier du Lac is an around a kilometer long walkway along the shores of the lake.
-Although mostly paved, it is off limits to bicycles, inline skaters, and rollers.
+To the western side of the old town, the Sentier du Lac is around a kilometer-long walkway along the shores of the lake.
+Although mostly paved, it is off-limits to bicycles, inline skaters, and rollers.